 On the other hand, medical facilities were strikingly sober and uncluttered.
 The operating theatre is a semicircular room with enormous glass windows over the entire northern front, designed for a maximum of space and natural light.
 And although the hospital buildings were spread out over the flowering gardens, Montaner built a tunnel connecting all the medical and chirurgical facilities, which contained supply lines and also served to move patients hygienically between buildings.

 We spent more than 2 hours in the restored historic hospital, which became a UNESCO World Heritage site in 1997, along with the Palau de la Música.
 In spite of its decorative playfulness, the architecture appears rational and purposeful.
 Here, it seems, Gaudí might have survived his accident…

 Is it worth visiting the Palau de la Musica and Hospital de San Pao?

 To get into the famous concert hall and the interior rooms of the Palau de la Música, you have to join a tour, which we did.
 Unfortunately there was a concert for children being staged in the main hall and we could only visit parts of the concert hall.
 Moreover as there is a dense schedule of tours, you have to stay with the group the whole time and can’t go back to a place you liked.
 Although the Palau de la Música is nice enough, we found that the Hospital San Pao was a real highlight (not only of Barcelona, but of our travels in general).

-Did you visit any of the two Montaner UNESCO sites in Barcelona?
+Did you visit any of the tPalau de la Musica and Hospital de San Pao in Barcelona?
 What was your impression?